-The type of engine is crucial to the speed of the the rc plane.
-Engines, or motors, for rc planes are generally categorised as internal combustion, electric, jet and rocket.
+The type of engine is crucial to the speed of the RC plane.
+Engines, or motors, for RC planes are generally categorized as internal combustion, electric, jet, and rocket.

-While there is a lot of debate around the fastest motors for rc planes, the following table gives some broad speed ranges for each type of engine.
-It should be borne in mind that there are a host of factors which affect the speed of an rc plane; a fast motor married with a heavy airframe will produce a lower speed:
+While there is a lot of debate around the fastest motors for RC planes, the following table gives some broad speed ranges for each type of engine.
+It should be borne in mind that there are a host of factors that affect the speed of an RC plane; a fast motor married with a heavy airframe will produce a lower speed: